-A tailored softshell jacket with plenty of features from a British brand.
+A softshell jacket with neat features and plenty of warmth

 If you’ve not heard of Vulpine before they are a British company who create cycling apparel for men and women which is influenced by classic British tailoring.
 The Vulpine range of clothing is steadily increasing and now includes polo shirts, jerseys, trousers, shorts and a number of jackets as well as caps and a gilet.
 You may have also seen or been to the Vulpine Cycling Fete.